saucelabs/sauce-docs/docs/mobile-apps/features/bypass-screenshot.md

 hide_table_of_contents: true
 ---

-If you test Android mobile apps on Sauce Labs real devices and you see a black screen in your live testing session, you might need to enable the **Bypass Screenshot Restriction**.
+If you test Android mobile apps on Sauce Labs real devices and you see a black screen in your live testing session, you might need to enable **Bypass Screenshot Restriction**.

 This black screen is caused by a setting called **FLAG_SECURE** that is sometimes added to Android apps.
 This prevents video or screenshots from being taken of the app.